 The central American nation of Guatemala boasts breathtaking volcanoes, extensive tracts of rainforest and ancient Mayan ruins.
 Home to a population of more than 15 million, Guatemala is bordered by Mexico, Belize, Honduras and El Salvador.
 If you need to send money from Australia to Guatemala, make sure to compare your transfer options – shopping around for a more cost-effective deal can lead to big savings.
-Send 60+ currencies at competitive rates with $0 transfer fees for Finder customers.
-WorldFirst will beat any eligible quote from another provider.

 International Money Transfer Offer

 WorldFirst helps individuals and businesses make cheaper, faster, and safer international money transfers.
 Enjoy a $0 transfer fee and get access to daily market updates, rate alerts, and your call answered within 3 rings.

 Compare money transfer services

 Exchange rates are volatile and change often.
 As a result, the exchange rate listed on Finder may vary to the actual exchange rate quoted for the brand.
 Please confirm the actual exchange rate and mention "Finder" before you commit to a brand.

 Keep ahead of the curve with daily currency exchange rate alerts